 HEART AND LUNGS

-The large cluster of organs in the chest cavity right above the front legs, gives hunters a good target.
+The large cluster of organs in the chest cavity right above the front legs, gives hunters a good target to shoot.

 A shoulder snot can break the spine, dropping the deer where he stands.